timbru31/mms-stockshock/README.md

 ## Prerequisites

-You need to put items on your wishlist in order to have this bot working.
+You need to put products on your wishlist in order to have this bot working or have the categories you want to track ready.

 ### Supported stores